manian0430/create-agent-chat-app/src/create-chat-langgraph-app/README.md

 # create-langgraph-chat-app

 A CLI tool to quickly set up a LangGraph chat application with Vite.
+This code is based off of the [chat-langgraph](https://github.com/langchain-ai/chat-langgraph) repository.

+> [!TIP]
+> Want to use Chat LangGraph, but don't want to set it up locally?
+Use the deployed site here: [chat-langgraph.vercel.app](https://chat-langgraph.vercel.app)!

 ## Usage